FridgeManIO/BloodthiefWiki/docs/modding.md

 func can_dash(player: Player):
     return player.blood_amount >= 0.3 and _can_dash and not _dash_on_cooldown and !player.is_on_floor() and player.on_ground_ray.get_collider() == null
 ```
-Pre-nerf, the scythe (life harvester) did not have a blood cost denoted by `player.blood_amount >= 0.3`.
+Pre-nerf, the scythe (life harvester) did not have the blood cost shown as `player.blood_amount >= 0.3`.
 In this case, one solution to revert this nerf would be to overwrite this function like so:
 ```gd title="scythe_interaction_behaviour_override.gd"
 extends "res://scripts/components/scythe_interaction_behavior.gd"